TICAD8 Offical Side Webinar

 【Registration】

-Link https://us02web.zoom.us/webinar/register/WN_Tsgpy2y_Se-6RXyZB_D2EA
+Link: https://us02web.zoom.us/webinar/register/WN_Tsgpy2y_Se-6RXyZB_D2EA

 【Organizers】:Africa Japan Forum (AJF, Japan), Eastern Africa National Networks of AIDS and Health Service Organizations (EANNASO Tanzania), Réseau d’Accès aux Médicaments Essentiels(RAME, Burkina Faso)